A Triple Certified Proof that Core Logic is not Paraconsistent

 1. Theorem

 The theory according to which \(\mathbb{C}\) is paraconsistent is false, because \eqref{claim1} entails a contradiction in \(\mathbb{C}\).
+Therefore, to preserve consistency, the Core logician must reject \eqref{claim1}, that is to say the claim that his system is paraconsistent.

 | \begin{prooftree} \AxiomC{} \RightLabel{\scriptsize{\textit{Ax.}}} \UnaryInfC{$A \vdash A$} \end{prooftree} | ||